Why Beauty on the Black Panther Red Carpet Is Empowering

-Black Panther's red carpet events celebrates of more than just the release of the Marvel movie.
+Black Panther's red carpet events celebrates more than just the release of the Marvel movie.

 With the first all-black cast of a major comic book franchise, the movie was ground-breaking before it even filmed.
 With critics praising the film for its timeliness and stars like Lupita Nyong'o, Michael B. Jordan and Sterling Brown, who double as social advocates, the road to its release has demonstrated the impact the production has had in sharing African and African-American traditions with pop culture.
 Thus, the red carpet of its promotional events has morphed into a platform for innovative styling and beauty with deeply set roots in black culture.